home-assistant/home-assistant.io/source/_posts/2023-04-18-home-assistant-os-release-10.markdown

 - Support for Hardkernel ODROID-M1
 - Improved datadisk feature:
   - Improved reliability
-  - Move from one datadisk to a new datadisk is now supported
+  - Move from one data disk to a new data disk is now supported
-- Improved memory management to improve overall device performance, especially under low memory situations
+- Improved memory management to improve overall device performance, especially in low memory situations
 - Updated software packages: Linux, Docker, BlueZ, NetworkManager

 For existing installations, no manual intervention is needed!
 You can safely